vishnuatrai/vishnuatrai.github.io/source/_posts/2018-08-16-kubernetes-secrets-vs-configmaps.markdown

 		- name: nginx
 		  image: nginx
 		  volumeMounts:
-		  - name: secret-volumn
+		  - name: secret-volume
 		    mountPath: /etc/secret
 		    readOnly: true
 		volumes:
-		- name: secret-volumn
+		- name: secret-volume
 		  secret:
 		  	secretName: mysecret
-Add a volume section with type `secret` and with `secretName`(ie. mysecret already created) and then mount the secret volumn to container target location that is similar to mounting any other volumes.
+Add a volume section with type `secret` and with `secretName`(ie. mysecret already created) and then mount the secret volume to container target location that is similar to mounting any other volumes.
 ####2.
 Through environment variables
 	#sample pod manifesto yaml file
 	apiVersion: v1